dannguyen/pydataproject-template/README.md

 ```

 Because the example data is pretty trivial, there aren't any irreversible steps.
-But you can see that the data itself has been transformed and augmented far beyond what the **fuse** step did:
+But you can see that the data itself has been transformed and augmented far beyond what the **compile** step did:

 - `full_name` column was parsed and split into `last_name` and `first_name`
 - `birthdate` column was reformatted from `M/D/YYYY` to iso8601's `yyyy-mm-dd`